The Beginner's Guide: Plot

-In one of Coda's games, by removing the walls from a dead-end room, Wreden (as a narrator) reveals to the user the numerous inaccessible corridors that were programmed into this game.
+In one of Coda's games, by removing the walls from a dead-end room, Wreden as narrator reveals to the user the numerous inaccessible corridors that were programmed into this game.

-The concept of the game is based on trying to understand the nature of a person based on exploring files and documents on their computer without any other notes or documentation or knowing this person in the first place.
-In the game, the player, aided by Wreden's narration, looks to understand that of a game developer named Coda whom Wreden had met at a game jam in 2009.
+The Beginner's Guide is based on trying to understand the nature of a person based on exploring files and documents on their computer without ever meeting or speaking to that person.
+The player, aided by Wreden's narration, looks to understand a game developer named Coda whom Wreden had met at a game jam in 2009.
 Coda is considered enigmatic, having created numerous strange game ideas which he has subsequently deleted or stored away and forgotten.
 The player explores these games, most being exploration games developed from 2008 to 2011 that were only half-created, and is encouraged by Wreden's narration to try to imagine what Coda's personality would be like based on the abstract and unconventional game spaces and ideas.
 The Beginner's Guide is presented in generally chronological order of Coda's prototypes, showing the progression of Coda's work as the developer learned more.

-Wreden's narration explains that he was inspired by many of Coda's game concepts, providing his own analysis on many of the themes he perceived to appear in Coda's games.
-However, Wreden had seen that many of the games are based on themes of prisons, isolation, and difficulty in communicating with others, and that eventually Coda's games took a darker tone and took much longer to produce, focusing even more strongly on dialogue that implied that game development was no longer a positive activity for Coda.
+Wreden's narration explains that he was inspired by many of Coda's game concepts, providing his own analysis of many of the themes he perceived to appear in Coda's games.
+Wreden observes that many of the games are based on themes of prisons, isolation, and difficulty in communicating with others, and that eventually Coda's games took a darker tone and took much longer to produce, focusing even more strongly on dialogue that implied that game development was no longer a positive activity for Coda.
 One game near the end displays Coda's creative frustrations "up to eleven".
 Wreden felt concerned that Coda was feeling depressed and weighed down by game development, and took it upon himself to show some of Coda's game concepts to others to get feedback to help encourage Coda to develop more.
 However, this in turn led to Coda to draw into seclusion.
 At some point in 2011, Wreden believed Coda had stopped making games, until he was sent an email with a private link to a final game by Coda.